 - Give advisers a timetable for the work.

-- Advisers normally charge by the hour.
+- Professional advisers normally charge by the hour.
 Agree a target number of hours for each stage of work, and a system for keeping you regularly informed of costs.
 Negotiate a limit on the maximum fee.

 - Advisers may charge by the job.

-- Fees may be on a contingency basis, dependent upon the deal completing, or on the price.
-For example, you might pay an adviser a percentage of any reduction achieved in the price.
+- The final fee may depend upon the deal completing, or on the purchase price.
+For example, you might pay an adviser a percentage of any reduction achieved in the price as a result of their work.

 Risk is higher if the target business: